CarruthT/Health-Expenditure-and-Life-Expectancy-Data-Analysis-and-Web-Scraping/README.md

 There is a relevant requirements.txt file also included to review the exact packages in use on my machine the time of upload.
 ## Data Sources

-Data was webscraped using beautifulsoup4 from wikipedia pages as seen in the Final Project.ipynb.
+Data was webscraped using beautifulsoup4 from wikipedia pages as seen in the datacollection.ipynb.
 Source links are provided below:

 Data on Life expectancy can be found here from the World Health Organization:https://apps.who.int/gho/data/node.main.688